Skip to content

 • RMS: Root Mean Square value (electrical average level).

-• Peak (Pk): The maximum amplitude value of the signal.
+• Peak (Pk): The maximum sample value of the signal.

 Operation